vlin39/gale_shapley/README.md

 See the To run section for more information.

-## Froglet version
+# Code

+There are two types of models coded:
+- The Froglet version is a more broad/basic version of stable matching that generates a group of stable matches.
+- The Temporal version uses a temporal transition system to model the Gale-Shapley Algorithm.

+## Froglet: Stable Matching

+TODO: Rename this

 Code: gs.frg

 Tests: gs_tests.frg

-This models a group of stable matches.

 ### Signatures
 ```